Agent claims Man City & Chelsea interest in Colombian star Rodriguez

 What has been said?

-"As a winger I would recommend Emerson Rodriguez Rivaldo, a Colombian born in 2001, also owned by the Millonarios of Bogota and already viewed by City and Chelsea."
+"As a winger I would recommend Emerson Rodriguez Rivaldo, a Colombian born in 2001, also owned by Millonarios and already watched by City and Chelsea."

 Is Rodriguez destined to head for Europe?